-Any transfer of a land of a sick industrial company, made under a scheme prepared and sanctioned u/s 18 Industrial Companies ofthe Sick (Special Provisions) Act.
+Any transfer of a land of a sick industrial company, made under a scheme prepared and sanctioned u/s 18 of the Sick Industrial Companies (Special Provisions) Act.
 1985 where such sick industrial company is being managed by its workers' cooperative.
-Such transfer must have been made during the period commencing from the previous year in which the said company has become a sick industrial company and ending with the previous year during which the entire net worth of such company becomes equal to or exceeds accumulated losses.

-Any transfer of a capital asset by a firm to a company as a result of succession of the firm by a company in the business carried on by the firm subject to following conditions:

-All assets and liabilities of the firm relating to the business immediately before the succession become the assets and liabilities of the company.

-All the partners of the firm immediately before the succession become the share-holders of the company in the same proportion in which their capital accounts stood in the books of the firm on the date of succession.

-The partners of the firm do not receive any consideration or benefit, directly or indirectly, in any form or manner, other than by way of allotment of shares in the company; and

-The aggregate of the shareholding in the company of the partners of the firm is not less than 50% of the

-School of Distance Education total voting power in the company and their shareholding continues to be as such for a period of 5 years from the date of succession.
-47(xiiia) Any transfer of a membership right of a recognized stock exchange in India for acquisition of shares and trading or clearing rights in that recognized stock exchange in accordance with a scheme for demutualization or corporatization which is approved by SEBI Any transfer of - a capital asset or intangible asset by a private company or unlisted public company (hereafter referred to as the company) to a limited liability partnership (LLP); or a share(s) held in the company by a shareholder as a result of conversion of the company into a limited liability partnership (LLP) shall not regarded as a transfer, if following conditions are satisfied: All the assets and liabilities of the company immediately before the conversion be-come the assets and liabilities of the LLP; 47(.::1) All the shareholders of the company immediately before the conversion become the partners of the LLP and their capital contribution and profit sharing ratio in the LLP are in the same proportion as their shareholding in the company on the date of conversion; 47(xiiib) The shareholders of the company do not receive any consideration or benefit other than by way of share in profit and capital contribution in the LLP;
+Such transfer must have been made 47(xii) during the period commencing from the previous vear in which the said company has become a sick industrial company and ending with the previous year during which the entire net worth of such company becomes equal to or exceeds the accumulated losses.
+Any transfer of a capital asset by a firm to a company as a result of succession of the firm by a company in the business carried on by the firm subject to following conditions: (a) All assets and liabilities of the firm relating to the business immediately before the succession become the assets and liabilities of the company.
+47(xiii) (b) All the partners of the firm immediately before the succession become the share-holders of the company in the same proportion in which their capital accounts stood in the books of the firm on the date of succession. (c) The partners of the firm do not receive any consideration or benefit, directly or indirectly, in any form or manner, other than by way of allotment of shares in the company; and company of the partners of the firm is not less than 50% of the total voting power in the company and their shareholding continues to be as such for a period of 5 years from the date of succession.
+47(xiiia) Any transfer of a membership right of a recognized stock exchange in India for acquisition of shares and trading or clearing rights in that recognized stock exchange in accordance with a scheme for demutualization or corporatization which is approved by SEBI Any transfer of - (a) a capital asset or intangible asset by a private company or unlisted public company (hereafter referred to as the company) to a limited liability partnership (LLP); or (b) a share(s) held in the company by a shareholder as a result of conversion of the company into a limited liability partnership (LLP) shall not regarded as a transfer, if following conditions are satisfied: i) All the assets and liabilities of the company immediately before the conversion be-come the assets and liabilities of the LLP; ii) All the shareholders of the company immediately before the conversion become the partners of the LLP and their capital contribution and profit sharing ratio in the LLP are in the same proportion as their